contrast-zone/fractarchy-ide/README.md

 ## licensing

 This software is released under [conditional Creative Commons Attribution 4.0 International License](LICENSE).
-It is free for personal use, but if your plans meet commercial use, please refer to the licence file for details about pricing.
+It is free for limited personal use, but if your plans meet commercial use, please refer to the licence file for details about pricing.

     // under construction //